About

 What is The Black Sportswoman?

-A multimedia platform that offers human-first storytelling about Black women athletes in sports history.
+A multimedia platform that prioritizes Black women athletes and their contributions to sports.
 We equally prioritize the sports and lived experiences of these women, allowing every athlete an opportunity to speak about themselves, if possible, when we are writing about them.

 What athletes do you highlight?

-We prioritize athletes who are no longer active in their sports.
-That is currently the only limitation we put on who we feature.
-We highlight athletes who speak different languages, are from various countries, and who have varying sporting abilities.
+For our Athlete to Know profiles, we prioritize athletes who are no longer active in their sports.
+That is currently the only limitation we put on our content.
+We highlight athletes who speak different languages, are from various countries, and who have a range sporting abilities.

 How can I support The Black Sportswoman?

 There are many ways to support our work.
 Subscribe to our newsletter and consider becoming a paid member.
-That helps fund the work, including research and graduate school, and allows me to publish more frequently.
-There are additional benefits that come with a paid membership, but you can also buy me a coffee or recommend me as a guest speaker to your school or organization.
+You can also buy me a coffee or recommend me as a guest speaker to your school or organization.

 How can I stay up-to-date with The Black Sportswoman?